 In recent years, several projects have been initiated to improve the water supply and sanitation in Kisumu City.
-These include projects funded by the French Agency for Development (AFD, or Agence Française de Development) and the World Bank, as well as by such non-governmental organizations as World Vision, Sustainable Aid in Africa (SANA) and Undugu Society.
+These include projects funded by the French Agency for Development (AFD or Agence Française de Development) and the World Bank, as well as by such non-governmental organizations as World Vision, Sustainable Aid in Africa (SANA) and Undugu Society.

 The Agence Française de Development (AFD) has pledged a KShs.
-1.7 Billion (≤ 20 million or $\leq 26.8 \text{ million}$)28 soft loan to improve water supply and sanitation services in Kisumu City.
+1.7 Billion ( $\in$ 20 million) soft loan to improve water supply and sanitation services in Kisumu City.
 The AFD support is being implemented in two phases, of which the first phase, the Short Term Action Plan (STAP), has been completed.
 About 30 percent of the total AFD loan, KShs.
-510 million (≤ 6 million or ≤ 8.04 million), was allocated to STAP for the rehabilitation of water intakes, water treatment plants, water storage facilities, sewers and sewerage treatment plants.
-Under STAP, a new 600mm pipe was built to bring water from the Dunga Treatment Plant to Kibuye reservoir, and improvements in waste stabilization ponds were also undertaken.
-The main achievements of STAP have been: 1) the extension of the water network to informal settlements; 2) the construction of more water kiosks; and 3) the rehabilitation of water treatment plants to meet their original design capacity (previously, the plants had been operating well below capacity due to poor management).
+510 million ( $\in$ 6 million), was allocated to STAP for the rehabilitation of water intakes, water treatment plants, water storage facilities, sewers and sewerage treatment plants.
+Under STAP, a new 600mm pipe was built to bring water from the Dunga treatment plant to Kibuye reservoir, and improvements in waste stabilization ponds were also undertaken.
+The main achievements of STAP have been 1) the extension of the water network to informal settlements; 2) the construction of more water kiosks; and 3) the rehabilitation of water treatment plants to meet their original design capacity, as previously, the plants had been operating well below capacity, due to poor management.

 The second phase of the AFD project, known as the Long Term Action Plan (LTAP), seeks to increase water and sanitation coverage by building new intakes, new treatment plants and a new sewerage system.
 The remaining 70 percent of the AFD loan-KShs.
-1.19 Billion (≤ 14 million or \$18.8 million)-has been allocated to LTAP.
-However, due to financial constraints, the LTAP will focus on select areas in Kisumu.29
+1.19 Billion (€14 million)-has been allocated to LTAP.
+However, due to financial constraints, the LTAP works will focus on select areas in Kisumu.